aws-observability/aws-otel-java-instrumentation/README.md

-# AWS OpenTelemetry Java Instrumentatio
+# AWS OpenTelemetry Java Instrumentation

 Libraries and integrations for improving the experience using OpenTelemetry with AWS.